turlockmike/mcp-rand/README.md

 - Configurable length (minimum 8, default 16)
 - WARNING: While passwords are generated locally, it's recommended to use a dedicated password manager

+### Dice Roller
+- Roll multiple dice using standard dice notation
+- Supports notation like "2d6" (two six-sided dice), "1d20" (one twenty-sided die)
+- Returns individual rolls and total for each set of dice
+- Can roll multiple different dice sets at once (e.g., "2d6", "1d20", "4d4")

 ## Usage

 ### As a CLI Tool